-Patients gradually lose the last traces of swelling and tightness of both the skin and muscle.
+- Patients gradually lose the last traces of swelling and tightness in both the skin and muscle.

 If results fall short of your and your surgeon’s expectations, Dr. Downey is also rigorously trained in revision surgery, particularly of body contouring procedures.

 Schedule an Appointment

 To learn more about tummy tuck, you can schedule an appointment online or you can call +1 713-496-2427